nakadaisuke/contrail-rest-api-doc/_build/html/_sources/virtual-networks.txt

    href " instance_ip_back_refs" string "No " R " generated " N/A " The URI of this attribute
    to " instance_ip_back_refs" list(str) "No " CR " [] " Valid form <uuid> " The list of this attribute
    uuid " instance_ip_back_refs" uuid-str "No " R " generated " N/A " The UUID of this attribute
-   is_shaerd " virtual-network" bool "No " CRU " false " {true|false} " Specifies whether the network resource can be accessed by any project or not name " virtual-network" string "No " CRU " generated " N/A " The name of thie attribute
-   network_ipam_refs " virtual-network" N/A "No " CR " N/A " N/A " The root of this attribute
+   is_shaerd " virtual-network" bool "No " CRU " false " Valid form {true|false} " Specifies whether the network resource can be accessed by any project or not name " virtual-network" string "No " CRU " generated " N/A " The name of thie attribute network_ipam_refs " virtual-network" N/A "No " CR " N/A " N/A " The root of this attribute
    attr " network_ipam_refs" N/A "No " CRUD " null " N/A " The root of this attribute
    host_routes " attr" list(route table) "No " CRU " [] " Valid route table type " The host route list
    ipam_subnets " attr" N/A "No " CRD " [] " N/A " The root of this attribute
-   addr_from_start " ipam_subnets" bool "No " CRU " true " {true|false} " Specifies whehter the network allocation start from low value or high value
+   addr_from_start " ipam_subnets" bool "No " CRU " true " Valid form {true|false} " Specifies whehter the network allocation start from low value or high value
    allocation_pools " ipam_subnets" list(dict) "No " CRU " [] " N/A " The IP address pool
    end " allocation_pools" string "No " CRUD " null " Valid IP address " The end of IP address of allocation pool start " allocation_pools" string "No " CRUD " null " Valid IP address " The start of IP address of allocation pool